Why is US B2B PR so difficult?

 Time to read: 1 minute

 I’m a comms person in b2b tech, primarily fintech.
-Fintech – that’s software geeks creating awesome stuff for banking geeks.And all fintech comms people have to do is wrap their pretty little heads around how the the global markets work, how a financial institution works and how it makes its money; then evaluate the opportunities and obstacles created by the latest market conditions and regulations that might help or hinder it making that money and just piece together how their client’s technology taps into those opportunities/overcomes those obstacles, so that a bank might want to buy it.
+Fintech – that’s software geeks creating awesome stuff for banking geeks.
+All fintech comms people have to do is wrap their pretty little heads around how the global markets work.
+How a financial institution works and how it makes its money.

 Anyone got a PHD in anything at all they are not using right now?

-Dear software geeks, we understand your fear of getting us comms people involved, we share your fear.
-We have reoccurring nightmares where Anne Robinson is sufficiently underwhelmed by our efforts.
-But Einstein once said if you can’t explain it to a six year old, you can’t explain it.
-Let’s assume all the people in the room are clever, it is the common denominator, so there is no need to posture on that.
-Don’t be tempted to use content as an opportunity to show off how much you know – they know you know.The key then is to add some value to the debate, to explain the complex lucidly, to ensure that overarching points are not lost in the minutiae of the detail and that those points stack up to a logical argument leading to an insightful conclusion.
+But Einstein once said that if you can’t explain it to a six-year-old, you can’t explain it.
+Let’s assume everyone in the room is clever; it is the common denominator, so there is no need to posture on that.
+Don’t be tempted to use content to show off how much you know – they know you know.
+The key is to add some value to the debate, explain the complex lucidly, ensure that overarching points are not lost in the minutiae of the detail and that those points stack up to a logical argument leading to an insightful conclusion.

-In the kingdom of the big and the clever, it’s the six year old kid you need to impress.
+In the kingdom of the big and the clever, it’s the six-year-old kid you need to impress.

 Ten tips for better media interviews